bachipeachy/BtnOS-M5core2/README.md

 * These apps will now be visible to micropython REPL.
 Alternatively, they can be frozen into the firmware.
 * apps.py is the startup script for invoking the BtnOS and all installed apps.
 * Run  "apps.py".
 It installs and runs three (3) of the possile four (4) apps in /lib folder.
+* Monitor the extensive logging output to console.
+* For standalone M5Stack opeation withiut console, save apps.py on to flash memory at root level as main.py
+* On power-up of the hardware, main.py will startup the BtnOS.

 ## Overview
 * "BtnOS Event and Action Flow" is illustrated in the diagram btn_os.pdf.